BMT Group: Other naval projects

+In August 2026, One2Three Naval Architects was purchased.

 Creating HMAS Choules

-In early 2011, the Royal Australian Navy (RAN) purchased the RFA Largs Bay from the UK Royal Fleet Auxiliary (RFA) in order to help support its operations around the world.
+In early 2011, the Royal Australian Navy (RAN) purchased the RFA Largs Bay from theRoyal Fleet Auxiliary (RFA) in order to help support its operations around the world.
 After extensive sea trials to confirm the condition of the vessel and a major refit to make her suitable for RAN services, she was commissioned as HMAS Choules in December 2011.

 As a 16,000-tonne amphibious Landing Ship Dock capable of carrying over 300 troops, 23 Abrams tanks, 150 light trucks, landing craft and capable of operating Navy helicopters, it expanded the RAN fleet’s formidable capability to get landing forces and equipment ashore.
 However, a number of the warship’s onboard systems were still retained in the RFA configuration, so the Navy undertook a three-year project to carry out the necessary engineering changes that would bring the ship fully into line with Australian Navy requirements.

 Taking advantage of BMT's maritime defence and engineering expertise, the vessel’s in-service support contractor A&P Group appointed them as in-house design support.
 This represented the first time that BMT had had such a close and involved relationship with an International Ship Security Certificate and it was a major escalation in their ability to undertake engineering services on an in-service vessel.

-BMT's in-house engineering team provided a wide range of essential engineering services and were embedded in the project in order to provide a quick response and easy access to the vessel and relevant Government Furnished Equipment (GFX).
+BMT's in-house engineering team provided a wide range of essential engineering services and were embedded in the project in order to provide a response and easy access to the vessel and relevant Government Furnished Equipment (GFX).